 • Don’t follow up links or deals that are sent to you in unsolicited emails.

 • And don’t forget, buyer beware – if a deal looks too good to be true – it usually is.
 Don’t get caught out by scams which tell you that you’ve won a prize!

 We all know the power of social networking sites for keeping in touch with friends and relatives all around the world.
-You can use sites such as Facebook and Instagram simply to interact with your grandchildren and see all their latest photos.
-But you can also make online friends who share the same interests as us.
-There is no doubt that these kind of sites have opened up the world.
+Whether we use sites such as Facebook and Twitter simply to interact with our grandchildren and see all their latest photos, or we’re looking to make online friends who share the same interests as us, there’s no doubt that these kind of sites have opened up the world.

 However, these kind of sites can also leave your personal life and details exposed.

 • Keep your profile private so that only your friends and family can see your details and the posts you make.
 You’ll find this option in ‘settings’.

 • Avoid putting personal information such as addresses and telephone numbers on your profile or in your posts, and be careful about telling people when you’re going to be away from home.

 • Pick user names that don’t include personal information wherever possible.

 • Be cautious of people you meet online who ask for personal information.